SeaMonster-Studios/rescript-index/README.md

 ## Monorepo practices

-- __Using PPXs is Discouraged__.
+- __Using PPXs are Discouraged__.
 If a PPX needs to be used it should be self contained within a package that is not used by other packages in this repo.
 The reason for this is that each PPX requires internal knowledge on how a given version of ReScript works and can make the upgrade path for projects that depend on them very difficult.

 - __Cut the Styles__.
 You should never include any style libraries or CSS-in-JS libraries in this repo.
 Design your components with a "headless" architecture in mind, setting them up as only hooks where possible.
 This will make them more reusable across projects anyway.
 It will also reduce the amount of dependencies required and prevent style overriding.